calra123/Kotlin-codes/README.md

 ## Ideas for Contribution

-* Programs demonstratig how to use Arrays, Lists, and other data structures.
+* Programs demonstrating how to use Arrays, Lists, and other data structures.
 * Take input from user and convert it to String/Numeric.
 * Some basic algorithms of sorting like Selection sort, Merge sort, Bubble sort, Quick sort etc
 * Android concepts - Mini code explaining fragments along with Kotlin examples.